adityanathan/COL226-Assignments/Assn0/README.md

         ocamlc signature_a0.mli

-  This creates a .cmi files
+  This creates a .cmi file

 - Use the top level to execute functions